UK-SBA Board Directors

 |Aimee Giles (Chair)||Nick Barratt|

-Purpose: To protect consumers by setting up, maintaining and working towards the accreditation of a voluntary register of those who work in the field of Applied Behaviour Analysis.
+Purpose: To protect consumers by setting up, maintaining and working towards the accreditation of a Register of those who work in the field of Behaviour Analysis.

 |Mecca Chiesa (Chair)||Maggie Hoerger||Jane McCready|